Nikolaj-Hvitfeldt/amori/frontend/README.md

 ## Screens

 ### Home (Timeline)

 - Displays all journal entries in chronological order
 - Timeline visualization with icons based on entry type
 - Click on any entry to view details

-### Love Stories
+### Special Moments

-- Filtered view showing only 'lovestory' type entries
-- Beautiful card layout for reading stories
+- Beautiful interface for capturing and viewing special moments
+- Photo integration with camera roll access
+- Romantic UI design for preserving intimate memories

 ### Special Dates

 - Shows 'date' type entries
 - Great for tracking anniversaries and memorable occasions

 ### Memories (Pictures)

 - Displays entries that have attached images
 - Gallery view of your visual memories